kishin07/Supply_Management_System/README-ORDERS-INTEGRATION.md

 1. **Creating an Order**:
    - When a company creates a new order, the system:
-     - First creates a record in the `orders` table
+     - First creates a record in the `company_orders` table
      - Then creates records in the `order_items` table for each item, linking them to the order

 2. **Viewing Orders**: